 I would not forget where my mother was buried.
 I remember every detail of the day.
 Driving there.
 Parking.
 Walking.
 Remembering my Nieces funeral.
 I found the stone, one says Sharon Polatoff the other Esther Reva Polatoff ( my 3 month old niece who died of SIDS).

 I touched the stone.
-I saw a bug and wanted to shout “ how dare you” it started to rain and I realized this is where my mother’s body resides and has resided for the last 2 years but her soul has left to a different hopefully better place.
+I saw a bug and wanted to shout, “ how dare you?”
+Then, it started to rain and I realized this is where my mother’s body resides and has resided for the last 2 years but her soul has left to a different hopefully better place.

-I still don’t know if that’s true.
-I know that’s what I am told but I don’t know anything really.
+I still don’t know if that’s true, but I now that’s what I am told but I don’t know anything really.
 And I wonder if I’ll ever be okay.
 What is okay anyways?

 No, I’ll never get over the loss of a mother.
 I am a mother and every word and every breath I take is etched in my child’s brain forever, or so it seems.